SmarterServices/node-force/README.md

 A node module to generate source code for `hapi.js` endpoints to run CRUD operation on dynamic `PostgreSQL` database that is synced with `salesforce`.

+**To use node-force as a stanalone module please follow the [node-force-module](https://github.com/SmarterServices/node-force/tree/node-force-module) branch**

 ### Instruction to run 1st time:
 * run `npm install`
 * run   `gulp generate`.
 Details can be found [bellow](https://github.com/SmarterServices/node-force/tree/stage#generator) about what this task does.